waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

+#  Spam-protected chat2 application with on-chain group management

-This document is a tutorial on how to run chat2 in spam-protected/rate-limited mode using the waku-RLN-Relay protocol on a designated content topic  `/toy-chat/2/luzhou/proto`.
+This document is a tutorial on how to run chat2 application over a spam-protected content topic  i.e., `/toy-chat/2/luzhou/proto` using the WAKU-RLN-Relay protocol.
+This tutorial differs from its preceding i.e., []() and []() in the group management part.
+Unlike prior ones, the group management is dynamic and is moderated via a smart contract that is deployed on the Ethereum testnet Goerli.

-You will need 1) an Ethereum account with sufficient ethers on Goerli testnet as well as 2) a hosted node on Goerli testnet to be able to run the tests.
+In this tutorial, you will need 1) an Ethereum account with at least  ethers on Goerli testnet  2) a hosted node on Goerli testnet.
-We have  also dedicated a few sections at the end of this tutorial on how to get those.
+If you are not famillar with either of these two, there are some dedicated section at the end of this tutorial explaining how to obtain those.

 In this tutorial, we will test the on-chain mode of waku-rln-relay.